PDP–Laban (2021): Schism

 On July 7, Duterte said that Pacquiao shared similarities with Antonio Trillanes, Duterte's longtime opponent.
-On July 9, PDP–Laban Vice Chairman Cusi, along with party deputy secretary general Melvin Matibag and membership committee head Astra Naik, were reportedly expelled from the party for "showing allegiance to a political party apart from PDP-Laban".
+On July 9, PDP–Laban Vice Chairman Cusi, along with party deputy Secretary General Melvin Matibag and membership committee head Astra Naik, were reportedly expelled from the party for "showing allegiance to a political party apart from PDP-Laban".
 Duterte did not recognize the expulsion of Cusi.

-On July 10, Senator Koko Pimentel said that in order to solve the dispute within the ruling party, he wanted Cusi to reveal its "hidden" presidential bet for the 2022 elections.
+On July 10, Senator Koko Pimentel said that in order to solve the dispute within the ruling party, he wanted Cusi to reveal his faction's "hidden" presidential bet for the 2022 elections.
 On July 13, Cusi said that the party's endorsement of Davao City Mayor Sara Duterte (daughter of Rodrigo Duterte) for the presidential race was "possible."
 Cusi added that Pacquiao may face expulsion from the party following the latter's accusations of government corruption under the Duterte administration.
 Cusi asserted that there was no "power grab" within the party.
 On July 14, Presidential spokesperson Harry Roque stated that the party will be reduced to a "jeepney-sized" group if they oust Duterte from his post as chairman.
 His statement was condemned by Pimentel.
 On July 15, Pimentel called the upcoming July 17 party's assembly illegitimate even if Duterte attends it.
 Roque said that Duterte recognized the party leadership of Cusi but also recognized that the party belonged to the Pimentels.
 However, PDP-Laban acting secretary general Melvin Matibag said that Koko Pimentel should not claim the party by himself.
 Lawyer Romulo Macalintal said that the attendance of Duterte in the general assembly will not end the rift between two factions led by Pacquiao and Cusi.
 On July 16, Cusi called for unity and the end of hostilities within the party.
 Pacquiao slammed evangelist Apollo Quiboloy for making claims against the former regarding the purported P3.5 billion project in Sarangani.

 On July 17, in a national assembly, Cusi was elected as the party's president.
 Pimentel was also ousted as the party's executive vice chairman on the same day.
 Duterte said that the party was "asleep for hundred years" until he ran for president in 2016.
 He also slammed Pimentel, for the first time since his presidency, for the rift within the party caused by the latter's naming Pacquiao as party president in December 2020.